 A critical element of the social transformation agenda must focus on ensuring human capital growth through improved health, education and labour productivity.
 The gap in access to health services between the rural and urban population must be reduced to provide the most vulnerable populations with proper health care, and reduce child and maternal mortalities.
-The continent cannot afford the losses The Cost of Hunger in Africa study provides policy makers with information on how economic growth is affected by undernutrition.
+The continent cannot afford the losses in human capital associated with poor health and its consequences to society.

+The Cost of Hunger in Africa study provides policy makers with information on how economic growth is affected by undernutrition.
 The study also provides a picture of what the continent stands to lose if undernutrition is not addressed.